r-lyeh/325license/README.md

 # μLicense

-Tiny and free software license in 115 bytes.
+Tiny and free software license in 54-85 bytes.

 <h6>
 © &lt;year&gt; &lt;owner&gt;<br/>
-Offered as-is, without warranty.<br/>
-Use and distribution, with optional modification, are permitted.
+Do what you want but [keep this notice [in source] and] don't blame me
 </h6>

 # Features
 - Universal donors.
 - Universal recipients.
-- No clauses (optionally 1).
+- No clauses.
 - No warranty.
 - No liability.
 - No attribution required (optional).

 # Rationale
-- Shortest free clause (from BSD license)
-- Shortest legal text (from ZLIB license)
-- If both sections above are orthogonal and OSI/FSF/GPL/DFSG compatible, this license *should* be OSI/FSF/GPL/DFSG compatible as well.
+- Don't care, beerware.

 # Links
 - https://spdx.org/licenses/0BSD.html